ethan-nicholas-tsai/ethan-nicholas-tsai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yicheng Cai is an incoming Ph.D. student in College of Information Sciences and Technology @ Penn State University, advised by Prof. <a href='https://s2.ist.psu.edu/pliu/'>Peng Liu</a> and part of the <a href='https://s2.ist.psu.edu/index.html'>Cyber Security Lab</a>.
+Yicheng Cai is a first-year Ph.D. student in College of Information Sciences and Technology @ Penn State University, advised by Prof. <a href='https://s2.ist.psu.edu/pliu/'>Peng Liu</a> and part of the <a href='https://s2.ist.psu.edu/index.html'>Cyber Security Lab</a>.
 Previously, he graduated from Sichuan University in 2024 with a *Master's Degree of Cybersecurity*, advised by Prof. <a href='http://www.cyber-wang.cn/'>Haizhou Wang</a>.
 Prior to that, he graduated summa cum laude (**Rank 1/130**) from Sichuan University in 2021 with a *Bachelor's Degree of Cybersecurity*.

 His current research interests include **AI for cybersecurity**, **computer security**, **AI security**.
 Previously, he researched on **societal computing**, **misinformation**, and **social media bot**.